seeniforu/Java-Automation-Framework/README.md

 ## Requirements

 - Jdk must be Installed and Environment Variables should be done.
-- Eclipse is Advisable because of `Maven Dependencies` to Clone and Import this project.
+- Eclipse is Advisable to Clone and Import this project.
+- User can also use `VS Code Editor` with these [Extensions](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) Installed, to Import this Project.
 - Basic Java and Selenium Knowledge.
 - Knowledge about this Tool and How it Works.